MicrosoftDocs/visualstudio-docs/mac/keyboard-shortcuts.md

 `alt up / alt down`

 Use the Alt-Up command to move the current line or current selected lines up, and use the Alt-Down command to move the lines down.
-If the language addin supports it, the lines will be re-indented to match the context when they move in and out of scopes.
+If the language add-in supports it, the lines will be re-indented to match the context when they move in and out of scopes.

 ## Word Navigation